Confinement in the three-state Potts quantum spin chain in extreme ferromagnetic limit: True/false vacuum states for

 \section{True/false vacuum states for $g\ll 1$}

-In this Section, we apply the standard Rayleigh-Schrödinger perturbation theory to describe the properties of the ground state and false vacuum of the Potts spin chain \eqref{Ham1} for $g\ll 1$.
+Here we apply the standard Rayleigh-Schrödinger perturbation theory to describe the properties of the vacuum states of the Potts spin chain \eqref{eq:Ham1} for $g\ll 1$.
 A similar analysis for the antiferromagnetic XXZ spin chain in the anisotropic limit was described by Jimbo and Miwa on Pages 14-18 of their monograph \cite{Jimbo94}.